 On July 28, 2021, we announced that our Board of Directors had approved a stock repurchase program authorizing us to repurchase up to an aggregate of \$2.0 billion of our outstanding common stock (the "2021 Repurchase Program").
-The 2021 Repurchase Program, which does not have an expiration date, began after completion of our prior repurchase program in January 2022.

-On July 26, 2023, we announced that our Board of Directors had approved a new stock repurchase program authorizing us to repurchase up to an aggregate of \$3.0 billion of our outstanding common stock.
-The new repurchase program, which does not have an expiration date, will be effective upon the completion of our 2021 Repurchase Program.
-At December 31, 2023, our 2021 Repurchase Program had \$225.4 million remaining authorized.
+The 2021 Repurchase Program began after completion of our prior repurchase program in January 2022 and was completed in May 2024.
+On July 26, 2023, we announced that our Board of Directors had approved a stock repurchase program authorizing us to repurchase up to an aggregate of \$3.0 billion of our outstanding common stock (the "2023 Repurchase Program").
+The 2023 Repurchase Program, which does not have an expiration date, began after the completion of the 2021 Repurchase Program in May 2024.